 Homemade Gummy Snacks are so simple to make you’ll wonder why you haven’t made them yet!

-Not only are they nutritious with gut-soothing, joint-strengthening and skin-boosting grass-fed gelatin, if you make these in fun shapes – like these Lego men (find the molds I used here) – they’re bound to be a hit with kids of all ages.
+Not only are they nutritious with gut-soothing, joint-strengthening and skin-boosting grass-fed gelatin, if you make these in fun shapes – like these Lego men (find the molds I used here) – they’re bound to be irresistible to kids of all ages.

 This recipe uses 100% juice with no added sugar, but the same concept can applied to any liquid.
 In fact, check out my very popular Homemade Kombucha Gummies for an added probiotic benefit.